Strong Earthquake Damages Dozens Of Buildings In Greece - UrduPoint

 The last fatal earthquake was in October, when a magnitude 7.0 hit in the Aegean Sea between the Greek island of Samos and the city of Izmir in western Turkey.

-The majority of damage was in Turkey where 114 people were killed and more than 1,000 injured.
+Most of the damage was in Turkey where 114 people were killed and more than 1,000 injured.

 In Greece, two teenagers were reported dead on the island of Samos.